Kyle Tucker Player Props: Astros vs. Tigers

 Looking to place a prop bet on Kyle Tucker?
 Check out what's available at BetMGM and sign up with this link!

+- Tucker leads Houston with an OBP of .481 this season while batting .300 with seven walks and three runs scored.

-- Among qualified hitters in MLB last season, he ranked 66th in batting average, 53rd in on-base percentage, and 22nd in slugging.
+- Among the qualified batters, he ranks 73rd in batting average, while his on-base percentage ranks 17th and he is 48th in slugging.

+- Tucker has gotten a hit in four of six games this year (66.7%), with multiple hits twice.

+- He has homered in two of six games played this season, and in 7.4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.